OfficeDev/office-js-docs-pr/docs/outlook/faq-nested-app-auth-outlook-legacy-tokens.md

 ### How do I validate the ID token or authenticate the user?

-Using Exchange tokens, you could validate the ID token and use it to authenticate the user to various resources.
+Using Exchange tokens, you could validate the ID token and use it to authorize the user to access your own resources.
 For more information, see [Authenticate a user with an identity token for Exchange](authenticate-a-user-with-an-identity-token.md).
 However MSAL with Entra ID tokens does not use this approach.

 When you request a token through MSAL, it always returns three tokens.